Box Kite (card game)

-Box Kite is a moderately difficult solitaire game using two decks.
+Box Kite is a moderately difficult patience or card solitaire using two packs.
 The object of the game is to move all of the cards to the foundations.
+It is a variant of the old game of St. Helena.

 Rules

-Box Kite has eight foundations located in the center.
+Box Kite has eight foundations located in the middle of the tableau.
 The 8 foundation piles are divided into two groups.
 There are four piles located on the top that start with a King, and build down in suit. e.g. K♥, Q♥, J♥, 10♥...

 The other four piles start with an Ace and build up in suit, e.g. A♠, 2♠, 3♠, 4♠...

 Surrounding the foundations are twelve tableau piles holding eight cards each.
-These cards can build up or down regardless of suit, but only the top card of each pile can be moved, e.g. 10♥, J♣, 10♠, 9♦, 8♦...
+These can be built up or down regardless of suit, but only the top card of each pile can be moved, e.g. 10♥, J♣, 10♠, 9♦, 8♦...

 Cards can be relocated between the top and bottom foundations.
 There are no redeals in Box Kite.
-The game is won after all cards have been moved to the foundations.
+The game is out when all cards have been moved to the foundations.